ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 To set the response hop limit on an existing instance, call the [PATCH /instances/{id}](/apidocs/vpc/latest#update-instance) method, and specify the `metadata_service.response_hop_limit` property value between `1` (default) and `64`.

-## Activity Tracker events for instance metadata
+## Activity tracking events for instance metadata
 {: #imd-at-events}
 {: ui}

-Activity Tracker events are triggered when you get an [instance access identity token](#imd-json-token) and then [use the service](/docs/vpc?topic=vpc-imd-get-metadata).
+Activity tracking events are triggered when you get an [instance access identity token](#imd-json-token) and then [use the service](/docs/vpc?topic=vpc-imd-get-metadata).
 For more information about these events, see [Instance Metadata service events](/docs/vpc?topic=vpc-at_events#events-metadata).

 ## Next steps
 {: #imd-token-next}